 git clone https://github.com/pgmodeler/plugins.git

-qmake with custom parameters in order to allow standalone build:
+qmake with custom parameters in order to allow a standalone build:

 $QT_ROOT\bin\qmake plugins.pro PGMODELER_PLUGINS=$PGMODELER_PLUGINS_ROOT PGMODELER_SRC=$PGMODELER_SOURCE_ROOT PGMODELER_LIBS=$PGMODELER_LIBRARIES_ROOT